-- Swelling is even considered to be most common around feet’s but ensures to check with a doctor when it gets excess and appears for both hands and feet.
+- Swelling is even considered to be most common around feet but ensures to check with a doctor when it gets excess and appears for both hands and feet.

 - Feeling rigorously tired and having dizziness as a problem in addition to buzzing sound in the ears.

-- Complications with fever or sudden blindness are the common symptoms which people usually face.
+- Complications with fever or sudden blindness are the common symptoms that people usually face.